-FOX shows this season (so far): 9-1-1, Bob’s Burgers, The Cool Kids, Empire, Family Guy, The Gifted, Gordon Ramsay’s 24 Hours to Hell and Back, Gotham, Hell’s Kitchen, Last Man Standing, Lethal Weapon, The Masked Singer, The Orville, Rel, The Resident, The Simpsons, and Star.
+FOX shows this season (so far): 9-1-1, Almost Family, Bless The Harts, Bob’s Burgers, Deputy, Empire, Family Guy, Gordon Ramsay’s 24 Hours to Hell and Back, Last Man Standing, The Masked Singer, The Moodys, Prodigal Son, The Resident, and The Simpsons.

-NBC shows this season (so far): The Blacklist, Blindspot, Chicago Fire, Chicago Med, Chicago PD, Dateline NBC, Ellen’s Game of Games, The Good Place, Hollywood Game Night, I Feel Bad, Law & Order: Special Victims Unit, Manifest, Midnight Texas, New Amsterdam, Superstore, This Is Us, The Titan Games, The Voice, and Will & Grace.
+NBC shows this season (so far): America’s Got Talent: The Champions, The Blacklist, Bluff City Law, Chicago Fire, Chicago Med, Chicago PD, Dateline NBC, Ellen’s Game of Games, Ellen’s Greatest Night of Giveaways, The Good Place, Law & Order: Special Victims Unit, Lincoln Rhyme: Hunt for the Bone Collector, Making It, Manifest, New Amsterdam, Perfect Harmony, Sunnyside, Superstore, This Is Us, The Voice, Will & Grace and Zoey’s Extraordinary Playlist.

 Note: If you’re not seeing the updated charts, please try reloading the page.
 You can also view them here.

 The averages are based on the final national numbers (live plus same day viewing).
 The demos are typically reported with one decimal place but I’ve included two for more accurate ranking.